 Our Drama Program offers many performance opportunities, including year-group-specific annual events that are always favourites on our events calendar:

-- Year 1 students take the roles in the annual Nativity, which is supported by a Year 2 choir, with Kindy and Pre-Primary students also starring in a scene or two
+- Year 1 students take the roles in the annual Nativity, which is supported by the Year 2 class choir, with Pre-Primary students also starring in a scene or two.

 - Year 3 students contribute to the whole-school Easter Service with a drama piece that helps deliver the message of that year’s service

-- Year 5 students have the chance to perform a Dance or Music item at the IPSHA Performing Arts Festival
+- Year 5 students have the chance to perform a Drama or Music Theatre item at the IPSHA Performing Arts Festival

-- Year 6 students deliver a reflection at Speech Day at the end of the year – an event attended by all Junior School families
+- Year 6 students deliver a performed reflection at Speech Day at the end of the year (which they help devise), an event attended by all Junior School families

 TUITION-BASED PROGRAMS